 The average revenue per user is a very important metric to understand if you’ll reach your monthly revenue targets and if not, then what kind of a gap are you fighting to close.
 ARPU is basically the amount of revenue your average user generates for you.

-If you look at it more closely, ARPU & CLTV seem to be very similar – where ARPU tells you the average revenue your user generates for you now & CLTV tells you the average revenue your user will generate for you, for the time they’re your customers.
+If you look at it more closely, ARPU & CLTV seem to be very similar – where ARPU gives you revenue analytics by telling you the average revenue your user generates for you now & CLTV tells you the average revenue your user will generate for you, for the time they’re your customers.

 But the difference is not that minor after all.
 With ARPU, you cannot predict the entire amount of revenue your user will supposedly generate for you in all their lifetime, which is what you need CLTV for.
 To make future revenue predictions and base your decisions on that.

 Reliance Jio is a good case in point in how falling ARPU can be worrying for a business.

 How to calculate ARPU?

 Lifetime Revenue / No. of Lifetime Users